-Adherence to Policy Principles and Requirements: Policy drafters must ensure all USAID policy documents are grounded in the principles of inclusivity, sustainability, local leadership, and based on evidence as described in ADS 200.3.1, Principles for Development and Humanitarian Policies.
+Adherence to Policy Principles and Requirements: Policy drafters must ensure all USAID policy documents are grounded in the principles of inclusivity, sustainability, local leadership, and based on evidence as described in ADS 200.3.1, Policies.
 This includes ensuring policy documents support policy coherence across the Agency, limit requirements to the greatest extent possible, and integrate cross cutting issues as appropriate, as described in ADS 200.3.3.2, Policy Document Requirements.